kristiyanivanovx/portfolio-tracker/README.md

 Please do be aware ports 5000, 5001 and 3000 should be available, no other processes should listening on those.
 Checking ports used and killing processes: https://sentry.io/answers/kill-process-using-port-in-windows/

+# Database

+An installation of the SQL Server relational database management system is required.
+Version 2022 is recommended.

 # Database Migrations

 Install the EF Core CLI tool: